 Nevertheless, the financial institutions might stretch to a longer period, depending upon the credit score, repayment capacity, mortgage insurance, and the borrowers negotiating tactics.

-However, the age of the property is still taken into consideration when the institutions assess the home loan application.
-That means, for a home loan requested for a house that is not in the reliable condition is not taken into consideration, whereas, a property that is well maintained has a higher chance of getting a home loan.
+However, the age of the flat, apartment or property is still taken into consideration when the institutions assess their respective home loan applications.
+That means, if the property is in an unreliable condition, the home loan to purchase them might get rejected.
+Whereas, a property that is well maintained has a higher chance of getting a home loan

 A home loan for a resale flat is determined by the banks, only if they find the property worth the home loan request.
-For which, you can expect them to send a technical team across in order to evaluate the property in question.
-Nevertheless, banks won’t offer anything more than 80% of the property’s cost as the loan amount.
+Once approved they will send a team to evaluate the property in question.
+Banks won’t offer anything more than 80% of the total cost of the property as the loan amount.

 In most cases, this process could turn into a rather problematic one.
 Why?
 Irrespective of the age of the asset, the properties located in old and established areas tend to be the prime residential markets in India, therefore, are priced much higher than new properties in the peripheries.
 This means, the seller could ask for a high price, while on the other hand, the bank would offer less.

-In either case, the buyers should take into consideration that they might have to contribute much higher from their own funds if the bank refuses to lend the amount you sought in the first place.
-This is why, it’s always recommended to arrange at least 30% of the property’s value from your own pocket as, unlike the under-construction properties, the tenure could also be shorter.
+In either case, the buyers should take into consideration that they might have to contribute much higher from their funds if the bank refuses to lend the amount they sought in the first place.
+This is why it’s always recommended to set at least 30% of the property’s total cost from your pocket as the tenure of the home loan for resale flats will also be shorter.